test tubes labelled with Covid-19 Oxford vaccine trial in a laboratory

 Novel Vaccine Development and Diagnostic Tools for Emerging Infectious Diseases

-Our group, within the Oxford Vaccine Group (OVG), is committed to the development of innovative vaccines targeting a range of emerging infectious diseases, including alphaviruses, Plague, Q-fever, and Chagas disease.
-Our mission is to harness cutting-edge vaccine platforms to address these global health challenges, with a primary focus on improving human health.
+This group, based within the Oxford Vaccine Group (OVG), is dedicated to the development of innovative vaccines and diagnostic tools targeting a range of emerging infectious diseases, including arboviruses (alphavirus and flavivirus), Plague, Q fever, and Chagas disease.
+The group's mission is to harness cutting-edge vaccine platforms to address global health challenges, with a primary focus on improving human health.

-We employ a diverse range of vaccine technologies, including:
+The group utilises a diverse array of vaccine technologies, including:

 • Viral vectors (ChAdOx1, MVA)